felixlu/awesome-stars/topics.md

 - [mydumper/mydumper](https://github.com/mydumper/mydumper) - Official MyDumper Project
 - [man-group/arctic](https://github.com/man-group/arctic) - High performance datastore for time series and tick data
 - [testcontainers/testcontainers-python](https://github.com/testcontainers/testcontainers-python) - Testcontainers is a Python library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.
-- [pingcap/tidb](https://github.com/pingcap/tidb) - TiDB - the open-source, cloud-native, distributed SQL database designed for modern applications.
+- [pingcap/tidb](https://github.com/pingcap/tidb) - TiDB is built for agentic workloads that grow unpredictably, with ACID guarantees and native support for transactions, analytics, and vector search.
+No data silos.
+No noisy neighbors.
+No infrastructur
 - [miguelgrinberg/Flask-Migrate](https://github.com/miguelgrinberg/Flask-Migrate) - SQLAlchemy database migrations for Flask applications using Alembic
 - [neo4j/neo4j](https://github.com/neo4j/neo4j) - Graphs for Everyone
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.